 Decrease Sodium Intake

-The average human body should consume around less than 5 grams of salt a day.
-However, most people consume 9 to 12 grams of salt daily (over twice ) – leading to an excess accumulation of sodium within the system (13).
+The average human body should consume around less than 5 grams of salt a day (2300 mg of sodium).
+However, most people consume 9 to 12 grams of salt daily (over double) – leading to an excess accumulation of sodium within the system (13).
 By cutting back on your daily sodium intake you can naturally reduce excess fluid buildup over time.
 You can do so by avoiding fast food, eating fewer processed packaged foods and avoiding over-salting your dishes at the dinner table.

 Cut Back On Refined Carbs